scoskey/m314/homework.md

-## Homework 8, due Tuesday, March 31 at 3pm
+## Homework 8, due Tuesday, March 31

 1. Give an example of two convergent series $\sum a\_n$ and $\sum b\_n$ such that $\sum a\_nb\_n$ diverges.
 (Compare with the previous homework.)
 2. Suppose that $\sum a\_n$ converges absolutely and that the sequence $b\_n$ is bounded.
 Prove that $\sum a\_nb\_n$ converges absolutely.